tenzir/threatbus/plugins/apps/threatbus-misp/README.md

 ```

-*Restart MISP deployment to accept the new port*
+*Restart MISP to accept the new port*

 ```sh
 make deploy